top of page

 🖌️ What Is Gesso, Anyway?

-Gesso (pronounced “jess-oh”) is a white primer (also does come in clear) that preps your surface before painting.
+Gesso (pronounced “jess-oh”) is a white primer (it also comes in clear) that preps your surface before painting.
 It adds a bit of texture, seals the surface, and gives your paint something to “grab onto.”
 Without it, your paint can look dull, patchy, or uneven.

 Think of it as giving your canvas a tiny bit of grip — like traction for your brushstrokes.